-As mentioned above, the "mean" scenario which reflects the climatological state of the atmosphere for regular Martian years is obtained as an ensemble average of 6 simulations using dust forcings corresponding to MY24, MY26, MY27, MY29, MY30 and MY31.
+As mentioned above, the "mean" scenario which reflects the climatological state of the atmosphere for regular Martian years is obtained as a simulations using dust forcings corresponding to an average "standard" Mars Year.
+However, simulations for all regular (i.e. years without global dust storms)year have also been run (MY24, MY26, MY27, MY29, MY30, MY31, MY32, MY33).
 From each of these simulations, an EOF decomposition has been obtained.
-The improved "large scale perturbation scheme" of MCDv5, when used with the "mean" scenario, uses all these sets to generate perturbed states.
+The improved "large scale perturbation scheme" of the MCD, when used with the "mean" scenario, uses all these sets to generate perturbed states.
 Repeated use of this "large scale perturbations scheme" thus give access to all the transient behaviors present in the simulations for the different Mars year, and thus offers the means to investigate the multi-annual variability of the system (figure 8).